anandthakker/atom-node-debug/README.md

 }, ... ]
 ```

-In this case, you want the `webSocketDebuggerUrl` starting with `ws://...`.
+Coppy the `webSocketDebuggerUrl` starting with `ws://...`.

+Then use cmd-shift-P 'Debugger:Connect' (ctrl-opt-cmd-I by default) and paste in
+the web socket url you just copied.

+Once the debugger connects, it'll grab source files from Chrome and open them in
+the editor.
+Set breakpoints and reload the page to debug!

 # Contributing